-Wednesday Hot and mostly sunny.
-Slight (20%) chance of a shower in the northeast in the afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the northeast in the afternoon and evening.
-Winds S/SE 20 to 30 km/h.
+Thursday Hot and mostly sunny.
+Slight (30%) chance of a shower in the morning and afternoon.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds.

 - observations list type